YorkDevelopers/venimus/README.md

 #### Business Rules

-* If the user is successfully added to the group then 204 is returned.
+* If the user is successfully added to the group then 201 is returned with location to retrieve the groups details.

 * If the group does not exist then 404 is returned.
 (NEEDS TEST)